graphops/graphcast-sdk/README.md

 ## How does the Graphcast SDK work?

-The SDK is essentially a base layer that Radio developers can use to build their applications without needing to worry about starting everything scratch.
+The SDK is essentially a base layer that Radio developers can use to build their applications without needing to worry about starting everything from scratch.
 The components that are included in the SDK are:

 - Connecting to the Graphcast network, e.g., a cluster of [Waku](https://waku.org/) nodes.
 It also provides an interface to subscribe to receive messages on specific topics and to broadcast messages onto the network.
 - Interactions with an Ethereum node.